Family & Youth Services Bureau President and Program Directors

 Carrie has two sons who are both attending college and believe in helping others just like their mom.
 She enjoys spending time with close family and friends and her dogs.
 During her free time, she loves reading and believes you can never have too many books.

-Jessica White, Director of Clinical Services
+Josh Robertson, Director of Clinical Services